 After three years of intensive advising, farms graduate to KTA’s alumni support program, where they continue to benefit from biannual check-ins with their Advisor, and can receive targeted support toward specific business goals, such as land ownership.
 Each year KTA on-boards a new cohort of 5-15 advisees into the core Business Advising program, and each cohort transitions into the alumni program after three years of core advising.

-Systems Change: Regional Ecosystem Building: Our Regional Ecosystem Building program focuses on collaborative projects with our partners that will shape and influence the regional food system to be friendlier and more equitable to sustainable small farms and ranches.
-Our emergent work in this arena is particularly focused around improving access to land, sales markets, and financing for small scale, organic and sustainable farmers and ranchers, especially for farmers of color, immigrants, and women who are under-represented in the profession.
+Regional Ecosystem Building: Our Regional Ecosystem Building program focuses on systems change and collaborative projects with our partners that will shape and influence the regional food system to be friendlier and more equitable to sustainable small farms and ranches.
+Our emergent work in this arena is particularly focused around improving access to land, sales markets, and financing for small scale, organic and sustainable farmers and ranchers, especially for farmers of color, immigrants, and women who are under-represented and historically disadvantaged in the profession.